Samantha Mills (author): The Wings Upon Her Back

 Mills published her first novel, The Wings Upon Her Back, in 2024.
 The science fiction tale focuses on the war-torn city of Radezhda, where five different sects serve five gods with varying occupations.
 The narrative alternates between two points in Winged Zemolai's life: as a youth, training to be a warrior under the powerful Winged Vodaya, and as an adult, disgraced and indecisive.
 The relationship between Zemolai and Vodaya is a key tension throughout the book.
 One critic praised the book's consideration of the impacts of abuse and its focus on female and non-binary protagonists.

-Mills began writing the novel The Wings Upon Her Back in 2017.
-She initially planned it as an action fantasy but added themes of fascism and strongmen politics into the book, inspired by the themes she saw in U.S. politics at the time.
+Mills began writing the novel in 2017.
+She initially planned it as an action fantasy but added themes of fascism and strongmen politics, inspired by the themes she saw in U.S. politics at the time.
 Mills revised the book repeatedly to strengthen these themes.
-The book was published by Tachyon Publications.
+The novel was published by Tachyon Publications.
 Upon release, critics received the book with universal acclaim.
 Critics praised the examination of the consequences of Zemolai's choices and the complex impacts of fascism and religious zealotry.

+Upcoming projects

-In an May 8, 2024 interview, Mills stated that she was working on a new fantasy novel, nicknamed The Secret Sea Monster WIP.
+In a May 8, 2024 interview, Mills stated that she was working on a new fantasy novel, nicknamed The Secret Sea Monster WIP.